addyosmani/backbone-fundamentals/index.md

 # followed by
 $ npm install -g bbb

-# Create a new project
+# finally create a new project
-bbb init
+$ bbb init
 ```

 That's it.
 We should now be good to go.